Al-Falah University: 2008-2010: serial bombings

-2025 terror-link investigation by law enforcement authorities
+2025 terror-bombing investigation by law enforcement authorities

 AFU is under investigation by several law enforcement agencies for the suspected terror-links.
 The Delhi Police Special Cell filed FIR under the Unlawful Activities (Prevention) Act to investigate the larger scheme behind the explosion, and it was forwarded to the National Investigation Agency.
 In October–November 2025, the university came under scrutiny after a joint operation by the Haryana Police and the Jammu and Kashmir Police uncovered a large cache of explosives and arms from rented accommodation in Dhauj village, Faridabad.
 The accommodation had reportedly been used by a faculty member of the university.
-According to police statements, a total of approximately 2,900 kg of explosive material of which 360 kg of ammonium nitrate were recovered in multiple raids, along with assault rifles, live ammunition, timers, walkie-talkies, and bomb-making equipment.
+According to police statements, a total of approximately three tonnes of explosive material of which 368 kg of ammonium nitrate were recovered in multiple raids, along with assault rifles, live ammunition, timers, walkie-talkies, and bomb-making equipment.
 Investigations suggest links to the proscribed militant organisations Jaish-e-Mohammed (JeM) and Ansar Ghazwat-ul-Hind (AGuH), and indicate a “white-collar terror ecosystem” involving radicalised professionals and students operating across states.
+The investigation revealed another batch of around 2600 kg ammonium nitrate in a single-storey house owned by Maulana Mohammed Istaq, a preacher at the campus mosque since 2006, which is 4 km from the university at Fatehpur Taga.
 University officials have not issued detailed public statements regarding the investigation.
-The incident triggered heightened scrutiny of private academic institutions in the Delhi–NCR region and spurred calls for stronger vetting of academic staff.
+The incident triggered heightened scrutiny of private academic institutions in the Delhi–NCR and spurred calls for stronger vetting of academic staff.

 The government scrutinized Al-Falah's hiring practices, which are managed by Al-Falah's Okhla office rather than by campus academic committees.
 Investigators claim that this opaque structure made it possible to appoint a doctor who had been fired by the Government of Jammu and Kashmir due to security concerns to a prominent medical position.
 Al-Falah University hired Nisar-ul-Hassan, a medical professor who had previously been fired by Jammu and Kashmir Lieutenant Governor Manoj Sinha on 21 November 2023, in accordance with Article 311(2)(c) of the Constitution pertaining to state security.
 Nisar-ul-Hassan claimed to be the president of the Doctors Association Kashmir and was accused of using the group as a front to disseminate secessionist propaganda with the help of Pakistani agents.
 As authorities look into any connections between a network of doctors and the terror attack, his absence has come under scrutiny.
 On 13 November 2025, on the campus of Al-Falah University, the Haryana Police Bomb Disposal Squad found a silver Suzuki Brezza that belonged to Dr. Shaheen Shahid, a suspected terrorist who was allegedly tasked with establishing and overseeing JeM's women's wing in India under the banner of Jamat ul-Muminat.
 The vehicle was one of many that were meant to be used in the terror bombing.
 CCTV captured the white Hyundai i20 that detonated close to the Red Fort entered Al-Falah University on October 29 and departed the campus at 2:41 p.m. on October 30.